LIVING OUR CULTURES, SHARING OUR HERITAGE: THE FIRST PEOPLES OF ALASKA

 Smithsonian Arctic Studies Center Learning Lab

-The Arctic Studies Center at the Anchorage Museum, in partnership with the Smithsonian Center for Learning and Digital Access, has built a new Learning Lab site: Smithsonian Arctic Studies Center in Alaska.
-The site provides digital educational resources about Alaska Native cultures, arts and lifeways for teachers, parents, caregivers and students to teach and learn online, in a classroom or at home.
+The Smithsonian Arctic Studies Center offers free educational resources from the exhibition and from ongoing collaborative research and public programs on the Learning Lab site: Smithsonian Arctic Studies Center in Alaska.
+The site provides text, photographs, illustrations, instructional videos, webinar videos and education units about Alaska Native cultures, arts, lifeways and issues.
+Teachers, students, parents and lifelong learners can utilize these resources to teach and learn online, in a classroom or at home.